The Giant Claw: Production

 According to Richard Harland Smith of Turner Classic Movies, the inspiration for the story may have been taken from media reports about scientific discoveries in the field of particle physics, dealing with matter and antimatter.
-Other influences included the Japanese film Rodan (1956), and the Samuel Hopkins Adams story "Grandfather and a Winter's Tale", about la Carcagne, the "mythical bird-like banshee from French-Canadian folklore".
+Other influences included the Japanese film Rodan (1956) and the Samuel Hopkins Adams story "Grandfather and a Winter's Tale", about la Carcagne, the "mythical bird-like banshee from French-Canadian folklore".
 The Adams story was published in The New Yorker in January 1951.

 A character in The Giant Claw (Pierre Broussard) mistakes the menacing bird for la Carcagne, said to be a monster resembling a giant woman with a wolf's head and bat-like black wings and which, like the banshee, is a harbinger of death.

-Under the working title Mark of the Claw, principal photography took place at Griffith Park, subbing for the New York-Canada border, with interiors filmed at the Columbia Annex near Monogram Studios from February 1 to 20, 1957.
-Katzman originally planned to utilize stop motion effects by Ray Harryhausen, but due to budget constraints he instead hired a low-budget special effects studio in Mexico City, Mexico, to create the mythical creature that would be the showpiece of the production.
-The result, however, was a poorly made "marionette."
+Under the working title Mark of the Claw, principal photography took place at Griffith Park, substituting for the New York-Canada border, with interiors filmed at the Columbia Annex near Monogram Studios from February 1 to 20, 1957.
+Katzman originally planned to use stop motion effects by Ray Harryhausen, but due to budget constraints, he instead hired a low-budget special-effects studio in Mexico City to create the mythical creature that would be the showpiece of the production.
+The result, however, was a poorly made "marionette".
 The puppet's construction was so underwhelming that a common misconception stating it was made in Mexico City for only $50 became very popular, but no credible sources support this assertion.

 Morrow later confessed in an interview that no one in the film knew what the titular monster looked like until the film's premiere.
 Morrow himself first saw the film in his hometown, and hearing the audience laugh every time the monster appeared on screen, he left the theater early, embarrassed that anyone there might recognize him; he allegedly went home and began drinking.

-In May 1957, Sam Katzman stated in an interview with Variety, that his films at the time had cost between $250,000 to $500,000.
-Despite the production utilizing Columbia’s B-unit, they had a much larger budget than other contemporaries.
+In May 1957, Sam Katzman stated in an interview with Variety that his films at the time had cost between $250,000 to $500,000.
+Despite the production using Columbia's B-unit, they had a much larger budget than other contemporaries.

 Reception

-Drive-in advertisement from 1957 for The Giant Claw and co-feature, The Night the World Exploded.

 Critical reception was generally negative, with film writer and historian Bill Warren commenting, "This would have been an ordinarily bad movie of its type, with a good performance by Jeff Morrow, if the special effects had been industry standard for the time.
 That, however, is not what happened.
-The Claw is not just badly rendered, it is hilariously rendered, resembling nothing so much as Warner Bros. cartoon-character Beaky Buzzard.
+The [Giant] Claw is not just badly rendered, it is hilariously rendered, resembling nothing so much as Warner Bros. cartoon-character Beaky Buzzard.
 Once seen, you will never forget this awesomely silly creation".